-To the right of the vertical line the accounts of generations born after 1981 are shown.17 These generations experience a full lifetime as economic active agents over 17 years from the base year in 1998.
+Figure 1 portrays the absolute value of the generational account for current and future generations, presented in growth and inflation corrected units.
+To the right of the vertical line the accounts of generations born after 1981 are shown.17These generations experience a full lifetime as economic active agents over 17 years from the base year in 1998.

 The generational accounts do not distribute interest payments on public debt and public investments across generations.
 As these public expenditures are of significant size in each period, the result is that all generations who have a full lifetime in the economy will end up with a negative account.
 Note that the differences in the accounts for these generations are small.
-This is a fundamental, and fully expected, property of a policy of tax smoothing.
 The negative value of generations that are born in the period after the major change in the demographic composition of the population stabilises around -100.000 DKK.
 The generation born in 1981 is better off with a negative account of -65.000 DKK.
 The primary explanation of this difference is that generations born in the future will be living in a period, where the public debt is permanently higher due to the smoothing of the financial burden.
 Therefore, a larger part of their tax payments goes to public debt service.
 Moreover, persons who are living in the initial period are faced with a lower tax burden than those generations who become active after the policy of the sustainable tax rate has been introduced.